firmao/shaclEditor/README.md

 ```
 ./initQuitStore.sh
 ```
-The QUIT store should be running at: http://localhost:8080/sparql/master
+After that, the QUIT store should be running at: http://localhost:8080/sparql/master

 A video with a minimal example, just a proof of concept of a very first stage of this project (now should be different).